-Punjabi tadka dal is one of very simple Indian recipes, which is cooked almost in every Indian home in different forms.
-Be it Sambhar, Rasam, Missal, chanardal, or simple Arhar dal.
-Whatever the form and combination, dal is a staple in Indian meals.
-One such recipe is of Punjabi tadka dal, at our home we call it “Langar wali dal” as this is mostly served in langar (community feast) in gurudwara .
-It always reminds me of my grandmother, who used to cook it in much different way.
+Mah chane ki dal or Langar wali dal is one of very simple Punjabi dal recipe which is cooked almost in all Punjabi homes.
+Also known as Punjabi tadka dal, in our home we call it “Langar wali dal” as this is mostly served in langar (community feast) in gurudwara .
+It always reminds me of my grandmother, who used to cook maa chane ki dal the much different way.
 She used to make it in the tandoor (clay oven) rather than cooking in the pressure cooker like our generation does.

 Cooked tadka/tempering will look like this.

-Though I do not have the patience to cook it in clay pot or clay oven but still I try to make tadka/tempering like her but it is still not the same.
+Though I do not have the patience to cook it in the clay pot or clay oven but still I try to make tadka/tempering like her it is still not the same.
 Oh!
-I so miss that smoky taste but afford to cook in clay oven these days.
+I so miss that smoky taste but can’t afford to cook in clay oven these days.